umrx-sw/umrx-v3-py/README.md

-# COINES for Bosch SensorTec Application Board v3
+# Python communication with COINES firmware

+`python3` communication with COINES app-board 3.0 and app-board 3.1 firmware.

 ## Maintainer